A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework: Open Problems and Future Directions

-A trusted execution environment for agent actions, providing cryptographic attestation that actions were sanctioned by a verified principal hierarchy, would address the accountability gap.
+A trusted execution environment for agent actions, providing cryptographic attestation that actions were sanctioned by a verified principal hierarchy, would address the accountability gap by binding each entry of the action-log schema in \secref{sec:actionlog} to an attested execution context.
 Hardware trusted execution environments (Intel TDX, AMD SEV) provide the computational substrate; adapting them to the inference stack of LLM agents (stochastic, large memory footprint, streaming outputs) is a significant engineering challenge.